weronikaolejniczak/weather-app/README.md

 - The project was built with a component-driven approach using Storybook.
 - Tests have been written following the TDD and BDD approach.
 GWT are written next to test cases.
 - I omitted routing because the app is simple enough but I structured the project in a way where it would be easy to add new pages.
+- I didn't configure the CI/CD pipeline to save on time but have extensive experience setting them up and so I would:
+  - Configure conventional commits and semantic releases
+  - Build the app (set as a PR check)
+  - Check linter and TypeScript (set as PR checks)
+  - Run unit and integration tests (set as PR checks)
+  - Deploy to a [AWS/GCP] bucket
+  - Cache dependencies to avoid redundant reinstalling

 ## How to run